This policy was last updated on 9 July 2021.

 Right to stop receiving communications

-You can request that you cease to receive these kind of communications from us at any time.
+You can request that you cease to receive these kinds of communications from us at any time.
 The easiest way to do so is to use the unsubscribe link provided at the bottom of any e-mail messages that we send to you.
 You can also do so at any time by visiting libdems.org.uk/optout.
-It may take several days for requests submitted this way to become effective on our systems.
+It may take up to a month for requests submitted this way to become effective on our systems.

 If you provide your mobile phone number, we may call or send you text messages if you have given us permission to do so.
 You may request to stop receiving SMS messages at any point.